petersalomonsen/quickjs-rust-near/examples/aiproxy/README.md

 ### Submitting the Javascript code

 The special functions for the AI conversation and web4 should be posted as javascript code to the contract.
-Here's an example taking the content of the files [../fungibletoken/e2e/aiconversation.js](../fungibletoken/e2e/aiconversation.js) and [web4.js](./web4.js).
+Below is an example taking the content of the files [../fungibletoken/e2e/aiconversation.js](../fungibletoken/e2e/aiconversation.js) and [web4.js](./web4.js).

+The first command `yarn aiproxy:web4bundle` takes the `index.html` and `main.js` files in the [web](./web/) folder, bundles it and encodes it as base64 in the `web4_get`function response, resulting in the file `web4.js`.

+In the second command, the javascript is posted.
+Note that the `aiconversation.js` and `web4.js` files are concatenated and inserted into the `javascript` property of the function call args in this part of the command: `cat ../fungibletoken/e2e/aiconversation.js web4.js |jq -Rs '{javascript: .}'`.

+In the file [aiconversation.js](../fungibletoken/e2e/aiconversation.js), there is the placeholder `REPLACE_REFUND_SIGNATURE_PUBLIC_KEY`, which needs to be replaced with the public key corresponding to the signing key passed to the AI proxy above.

 ```bash
 yarn aiproxy:web4bundle